chrstphlbr/pa/README.md

 4. trial
 5. instance

-Higher levels are composed of multiple occurences of lower levels, i.e., an iteration (level 2) consists of many invocations (level 1), and so on.
+Higher levels are composed of multiple occurrences of lower levels, i.e., an iteration (level 2) consists of many invocations (level 1), and so on.

 ## Requirements and Installations

-*pa* requires only Go with version 1.13 or higher ([Install Page](https://golang.org/doc/install)).
+*pa* requires only Go with version 1.14 or higher ([Install Page](https://golang.org/doc/install)).

 Install *pa* by running `go get github.com/chrstphlbr/pa`.